sghiassy/StateKit/README.md

 Sending the message `userPressedButton` to the start chart would mean different things depending on the current state that the state chart is in.

-Here is a table showing the output of sending the message `userPressedButton` to the state chart given various current states.
+Here is a table showing the output of sending the message `userPressedButton` to the state chart given various starting current states.

 | Under Current State | Sending `userPressedButton` would Output          |
 | ------------- | --------------- |